-For each of the following crimes, enter the number reported to have occurred in or on Noncampus buildings or property.
+For each of the following crim property. es, enter the number repo rted to have occurred in or on Non campus buildings or

-Total occurrences in or on Noncampus buildings or property
+Total oc currences in or on Noncampus buildir ngs or property

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
-Domestic violence 1 1 0
+Domestic violence 1 0 0

 b.
 Dating violence 0 0 0

 c.
-Stalking 0 1 0
+Stalking 1 0 0

-For each of the following crimes, enter the number reported to have occurred on Public Property.
+For each of the following crimes, enter the number reported to have occurred on Public Property .

 Total occurences on Public Property

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
 Domestic violence 0 0 0

 b.
 Dating violence 0 0 0

 c.
 Stalking 0 0 0

-Enter the number of Arrests for each of the following crimes that occurred On Campus.
+Enter the number of Arrests for each of the following crimes that occurred On Campus .

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2017 201

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 6 2 1
+Drug abuse violations 2 1 0

 c.
-Liquor law violations 12 6 2
+Liquor law violations 6 2 2

-Arrests - On-campus Student Housing Facilities Of those Arrests for crimes that occurred On Campus, enter the number of crimes that occurred in On-campus Student Housing Facilities for each of the following categories.
+Arrests - On-campus Student Housing Facilities

+Of those Arrests for crimes that occurred On Campus , enter the number of crimes that occurred in On-campus Student

+Of those Arrests for crimes that occurred On Campus , enter the Housing Facilities for each of the following categories. e number of cr imes that occurred in O n-campus Student

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 0 2 0
+Drug abuse violations 2 0 0

 c.
-Liquor law violations 8 6 2

-c.
-Liquor law violations 8 6 2
+Liquor law violations 6 2 2

-Arrests - Noncampus Enter the number of Arrests for each of the following crimes that occurred in or on Noncampus buildings or property.
+Arrests - Noncampus

+Enter the number of Arrests for each of the following crimes that occurred in or on Noncampus buildings or property.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 3 6 0
+Drug abuse violations 6 0 1

 c.
-Liquor law violations 1 0 0
+Liquor law violations 0 0 0

 Enter the number of Arrests for each of the following crimes that occurred on Public Property.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2015 2016 2017
+Crime 2016 2017 2018

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0